 Final examinations are integral parts of the instructional program and should be given in all courses.
 Unless notified otherwise in faculty syllabi, students should assume that an examination will be given.
-Final examinations are given during the week of classes set aside for that purpose.
-Individual students may be granted a variance from that scheduled time if the student and instructor find that the exception is based on good and sufficient reasons, and that such an exception for a changed time will not prejudice the interests of other students in the course.
+Final exams will be administered during the last scheduled class meeting of the instructional term.
+Any exceptions will be announced by instructors.